Lord Eustace Cecil

+In 1874, Conservative Prime Minister Benjamin D'Israeli appointed Cecil to be the second Surveyor General of the Ordnance, the Secretary of State's principal civilian adviser.

+On 18 September 1860, he had married Lady Gertrude Scott (the fourth daughter of John Scott, 2nd Earl of Eldon) and they had three children: Evelyn, later 1st Baron Rockley (1865–1941), Algernon (1879–1953) and Blanche Louise (1872–1945).

 His book entitled Impressions of Life at Home and Abroad was published in 1865 by Hurst and Blackett of 13 Great Marlborough Street London.
 The book was a collection of papers which originally appeared in the St. James's Medley.
 Lord Eustace was concerned with the "Moral and material improvement of the vagabond population frequenting our large cities."
 The book describes midnight life in London as well as in New York.
 He also gives a comparison and description of prison discipline in French and English gaols.
 The book also includes accounts of "A Fortnight in Hayti" and "A Ride in Barbary".

 Lord Cecil first purchased a large area of land at Lytchett Heath in 1874 and built a residence, Lytchett Heath House, there in 1875.
 He then built St Aldhelm's church in 1898 at his sole expense to be used as a private church and to commemorate the Diamond Jubilee of Queen Victoria.
 It was designed by George Crickmay and dedicated by the Bishop of Salisbury, the Right Rev. John Wordsworth, on 31 May 1898.